Galina Ustvolskaya: Style

-Ustvolskaya developed her own style, of which she said, "There is no link whatsoever between my music and that of any other composer, living or dead."
-Among its characteristics are the use of repeated, homophonic blocks of sound – which prompted the Dutch critic Elmer Schönberger to call her "the lady with the hammer" – unusual combinations of instruments (such as eight double basses, piano and percussion in her Composition No. 2); use of extreme dynamics (as in her Piano Sonata No. 6); the employment of groups of instruments to introduce tone clusters; sparse harmonic textures; and the use of piano or percussion to beat out unchanging rhythms.
-Ustvolskaya's music has been described by critics and scholars as carrying “the bleakness of one who stares into the void on a regular basis” and as evoking “visceral feelings of horror.”
+"There is no link whatsoever between my music and that of any other composer, living or dead", Ustvolskaya said of her own music.
+Among its characteristics are the use of repeated, homophonic blocks of sound – which prompted the Dutch critic Elmer Schönberger to call her "the lady with the hammer" – unusual combinations of instruments, use of extreme dynamics, the employment of groups of instruments to introduce tone clusters, sparse harmonic textures, and the use of piano or percussion to beat out unchanging rhythms.
+Ustvolskaya's music has been described by critics and scholars as carrying "the bleakness of one who stares into the void on a regular basis" and as evoking "visceral feelings of horror".
 Many have attributed influences to her work, all of which Ustvolskaya has denied.
-However in her early years she considered Modest Mussorgsky, Gustav Mahler and Igor Stravinsky as her spiritual fathers.
+However in her early years she considered Modest Mussorgsky, Gustav Mahler and Igor Stravinsky among her influences.

-Despite being a highly private person, Galina Ustvolskaya commented publicly on the spiritual aspects of her music.
-She often incorporated religious texts, especially in her later works, though she insisted that none of her pieces conform to the beliefs of a specific religious sect.
-In an interview, her friend and publisher Viktor Suslin stated that her music is not liturgical and should not be labelled as religious, but rather that it “springs directly from the contact she feels with God.”
-When discussing her compositional process, Ustvolskaya once said that she only composed when she “fell into a state of grace” inspired by God and that “each work has a very long period of coming into being, after which she simply writes it down.”
-When offered a commission, she wrote: “If God gives me the opportunity to compose something, then I will do it without fail.”
+Despite her reclusiveness, Ustvolskaya commented publicly on the spiritual aspects of her music.
+She often incorporated religious texts, especially in her later works, though she insisted that none of her pieces conform to the beliefs of a specific religion.
+In an interview, her friend and publisher Viktor Suslin stated that her music is not liturgical and should not be labelled as religious, but rather that it "springs directly from the contact she feels with God".
+When discussing her compositional process, Ustvolskaya once said that she only composed when she "fell into a state of grace" inspired by God and that "each work has a very long period of coming into being, after which she simply writes it down".
+When offered a commission, she wrote: "If God gives me the opportunity to compose something, then I will do it without fail".
 Ustvolskaya was not a member of a religious community, but it is evident that she was greatly inspired by her spiritual connection to God and that it was integral to her compositional process.